-Due to the pandemic, we’ve had two years of mixed-bag approaches to hotel rate negotiation and renewals.
-With strong signs of market recovery, it’s time to refresh your approach to hotel sourcing to meet today’s demands and keep travelers engaged in your program all while driving savings.
-In collaboration with BCD Travel’s consulting arm, Advito, we’re sharing four ways to modernize your hotel sourcing strategy.
+After a few years of mixed-bag approaches to hotel rate negotiation and renewals, it’s time to refresh your approach to hotel sourcing to meet today’s demands and keep travelers engaged in your program all while driving savings.
+In collaboration with our consulting arm, Advito, we’re sharing four ways to modernize your hotel sourcing strategy.

 1. Stop the rollover and use current spend volume

 Use your current spend data instead of relying on rollover rates as you plan your hotel sourcing program for 2023 onwards.
 To ensure your rates are still competitive and remain within your spend goals, implement rate targets and use dynamic rates with a ceiling or cap to get some price protection and cost control while still driving savings for your hotel program.

 While it’s often tempting to include a wide range of hotels in your program, Advito’s reduce and diversify strategy is designed to help you focus your RFP efforts on the top 10% of properties used by your travelers, which accounts for approximately 65% of your total hotel spend.
 Within this top 10%, negotiate static rates and competitive dynamic discounts that exceed chain discounts.
 By focusing your efforts on sending RFPs to only the top 10% of properties used by your travelers, you’ll focus your RFP efforts where it really matters and free up time to implement more effective strategies across your hotel spend portfolio.

 3. Monitor rates and ensure travelers are engaged